Frequently Asked Questions

 - How do the four semesters of Spiritual Formation contribute to the student’s spiritual formation?

 The first semester, Identity, is designed to help students discover their identity in Christ as well as their unique identity (e.g., temperament, spiritual gifts, heritage).
 Students explore how their identity affects the way in which they live and serve.
 Here, the student asks, “Who am I?
 Where do I come from?”
 “How will my life look different because I am a follower of Christ?”
-Students write and share their individual Rule of Life for the purpose of encouraging one another in following Christ.
+Students write and share a paper on the theological and biblical foundations of identity, with an emphasis on the personal implications of what it means to be "in Christ."

 The second semester, Community, focuses on who we are together.
 Students explore the various ways in which God has worked in their individual lives, identifying those relationships and experiences that have been particularly formative.
 Here the student asks, “How has God authored my life?”
 “Who are we as the body of Christ?”
 Community and trust develop as each student shares their Life Story.